7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 ![Construction rect Values Set](_static/Bearing_Block_Tutorial_rect_Controls_Set_For_Construction.png)

 Click the _OK_ button to add the construction rectangle to the component.
-The rectangle will be shown, but the block will not be.
+The rectangle will be shown on top of the bearing block in the 3D view, inset from the outer edge.

 ![CBore Holes Construction Rect Placed on Selected Face Workplane](_static/CBore_Holes_Construction_rect_Placed_on_Selected_Face_Workplane.png)

 ### Step 4 - Select Rectangle Vertices to Place Holes

 With the construction rectangle now available, we can select the vertices in each of the 4 corners and use those to place the counter-bore holes.
+There is no selector generation for vertices yet, so this must be done manually.
 Bring up the _Operations_ dialog again and follow these steps.

 1. Click the _Selectors_ mode button.
-2. Click on the _Vertex Selector_ drop down and select `All`.
+2. In the _Selector String_ field, enter `.vertices()`.
 This will select all the vertices of the construction rectangle, which effectively selects all the corners.
 3. Leave the _Create Workplane_ toggle on _OFF_ since we do not want to place workplanes on the vertices, we only want to use them to locate the holes in the next operation.

 The _Operations_ dialog should now look like this.

 ![Select All Rect Vertices](_static/Bearing_Block_Select_All_Rect_Vertices.png)

 Click _OK_ to add the selector to the component.
-Nothing will be displayed at this time since vertex selector visualizations have not been implemented.
-However, a `.vertices()` entry will be shown in the _Components_ tree.
+Vertex selector visualizations have not been implemented yet, and so a plain visualization of the bearing block will be shown.
+However, a `.vertices()` entry will be shown in the _Components_ tree indicating that the selector was successful.

 ### Step 3 - Add Counter-Bore Holes